 With Robert Plant being the dominant lyricist for the band, it makes perfect sense that his symbol is a feather.
 However, it’s never just what it seems – it’s also the feather of Ma’at which is an Egyptian goddess who personifies fairness and justice.

-Both John Bonham and John Paul Jones (JPJ) chose their symbol from the Book if signed by Rudolph Koch.
+Both John Bonham and John Paul Jones (JPJ) chose their symbol from a book signed by Rudolf Koch.
 John Bonham, known as one of the most legendary and influential drummers of all time selected the three Borromean rings that represent the triad of a Mother, Father, and child.

 John Paul Jones

-JPJ, the bassist and keyboardist sign not only represent the Christian Trinity of the Father, the Son, and the Holy Spirit but is someone that is confident and competent.
+JPJ, the bassist and keyboardist sign not only represents the Christian Trinity of the Father, the Son, and the Holy Spirit but is someone that is confident and competent.

 Swan Song Record Label